cloudnativelabs/kube-router/docs/bgp.md

 required min RX interval, and desired min TX interval to either match or are slower than the settings configured on the peer, as GoBGP does not currently handle timer negotiation.
-Note that required min RX interval and desired min TX interval are both in _microseconds_, as some implementations of BFD (such as FRR) handle timer values in milliseconds.
+Note that required min RX interval and desired min TX interval are both in _milliseconds_, instead of microseconds, which GoBGP uses.

 **Global External BGP Peers:**